Şener Özbayraklı

-Şener Özbayraklı (born 23 January 1990) is a Turkish footballer who plays as a right back for İstanbul Başakşehir.
+Şener Özbayraklı (born 23 January 1990) is a Turkish footballer who plays as a right back.

 Club career

 He made his Süper Lig debut on 19 January 2013.
 After two successful seasons at Bursaspor it was announced that Bursaspor had accepted a €1,700,000 offer from Fenerbahçe on the 23 June 2015.

 Galatasaray

-He was transferred to Galatasaray before the 2019-20 season.
-In the statement sent by Galatasaray Sportif AŞ to the Public Disclosure Platform, it was stated that 2 seasons have been agreed with professional football player Şener Özbayraklı starting from the 2019-20 football season.
+He was transferred to Galatasaray before the 2019–20 season.
+In the statement sent by Galatasaray Sportif AŞ to the Public Disclosure Platform, it was stated that 2 seasons have been agreed with professional football player Özbayraklı, starting from the 2019–20 football season.

 Başakşehir

-On June 9, 2021, he has signed a two-year contract with İstanbul Başakşehir.
+On 9 June 2021, he has signed a two-year contract with İstanbul Başakşehir.
+He renewed his contract for the 2023–24 season in August 2023, before it was mutually terminated in mid-September.

 International career

-He was part of the Turkish national team for Euro 2016.
+He was part of the Turkey national team for UEFA Euro 2016.